Frequently asked questions

 Can I get my money back if I do not attend an event for any reason?

 No. Refunds are only available on prepaid, non-refundable payments for participants who cannot participate for a covered reason.
-Covered reasons are sickness or injury only and claimants must see a physician within 3 business days prior to the event.
+Covered reasons are sickness or injury only and claimants must be examined by a physician within 3 business days prior to the event.
 Please note that no benefits will be extended for cancellations due to simply changing your mind.

 How can I file a claim?